 In California, anyone under the age of 18 years is considered a minor.
 Pregnancy does not confer majority status.
 Minors are considered a vulnerable research population because their intellectual and emotional capacities may be limited.
 Where appropriate, studies should be conducted first on animals and adult humans, then on older children before involving younger children.
 Legally, minors cannot give consent on their own behalf.
 The consent of their parent(s) or a legal guardian is, therefore, required before they can participate in any non-exempt (and some exempt) research projects.
 Under special circumstances (e.g., research involving neglected/abused children), the IRB may approve a waiver of parental consent.
 If the minor is registered as a student at WesternU, and the proposed investigation involves no more than minimal risk, the requirement for parental consent may be waived.
-A minor may, however, with IRB approval, legally consent on his/her own behalf (as a mature minor) if the research involves a treatment for sexually transmitted infections, or drug abuse).
+A minor may, however, with IRB approval, legally consent on his/her own behalf (as a mature minor) if the research involves a treatment for which minor consent is permissible under applicable law (e.g., use of contraceptives, treatment for sexually transmitted infections, or drug abuse).